0x80/isolate-package/README.md

   deployment should be deterministic.
 For PNPM see [lockfiles](#lockfiles)
 - Optionally choose to include dev dependencies in the isolated output.

+## Quickstart

+This describes the steps required for the most common use-cases, assuming your are using a typical monorepo setup, and your `firebase.json` config lives in the package where you deploy from.
+If this doesn't work, continue reading the [Prerequisites](#prerequisites) section, as you might have to tweak your package.json files a bit.

+1. Install isolate-package by running `pnpm add isolate-package -D` (or the Yarn / NPM equivalent) from the root of the package you would like to deploy to Firebase.
+2. In the `firebase.json` config (assuming it lives in the package you deploy from) set `"source"` to `"./isolate"` and `"predeploy"` to `["turbo build", "isolate"]` or whatever fits your build command.
+3. That's it!
+You should now be able to deploy with `npx firebase deploy` or `npx firebase deploy --only functions` if your package only contains code for functions.

+Keeping your `firebase.json` file inside the package (as opposed to the monorepo root) is recommended, because it keeps things clean and allows you to deploy to firebase from multiple independent packages.

 ## Prerequisites

 Because historically different approaches to monorepos exist, we need to